Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 #### SET
 #### (Settings)

 "SET" allows to change the transmission intervall in NACK or ACK mode.
 Possible settings are 15/30/45/60/120 seconds.
 Pressing button C will active the powersaving mode.
-The node will go to light sleep and wakes up every 15 seconds.
-Sleep mode can only be stopped by resetting the devicde (ToDo).
+The node will go to deep sleep and wakes up according to the transmission intervall.
+Sleep mode can only be stopped by resetting the devicde.

 ![SET Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/set.jpg "Fig 7.
 SET")